-This site is privately owned and is not associated with the government.
-It contains information to help you in your Food Stamps application process.
-The Hawaii food stamps program grants thousands of families the benefits they need to be able to afford their next meal.
+The Hawaii food stamps program grants thousands of eligible families the benefits they need to afford their next meal.
 SNAP, formally known as the Supplemental Nutrition Assistance Program, is a nutrition assistance program funded by the federal government to help low-income individuals and families with their food expenses.

 There are many factors that play into an applicant’s eligibility, such as income level and citizenship status.
 In Hawaii, the Department of Human Services (DHS) determines who is eligible for the SNAP program.
 Overall, the application process is fairly simple and can be done by mail or in person, depending on your preferences.